modmore/docs/en/01_Agenda/v1/04_Snippets/01_AgendaList.md

-locationTpl | Name of a chunk that contains the template for the location of an event. | tplAgendaEventLocation offset | An offset of locations returned by the criteria to skip. | 0 outputSeparator | An optional string to separate each tpl instance. | - sortby | Sort field for sorting the output.
+locationTpl | Name of a chunk that contains the template for the location of an event. | tplAgendaEventLocation offset | An offset of locations returned by the criteria to skip. | 0 outputSeparator | An optional string to separate each tpl instance. | - resourceTpl | Name of a chunk that contains the template for the linked resource of an event. | - sortby | Sort field for sorting the output.
 It could also contain a JSON object to sort the output by multiple fields like `{"AgendaEvents.title":"ASC","all_startdate":"ASC"}`. | all_startdate sortdir | Sort direction for sorting the output.
 Unused when the sortby property contains a valid JSON object. | ASC start | The start date to filter the displayed events.
 Must contain a [supported date and time format](https://www.php.net/manual/de/datetime.formats.php). | today 0:00